sohit-agarwal/Wexflow/README.md

 Wexflow aims to make automations, workflow processes, long-running processes and interactions between systems, applications and folks easy, straightforward and clean.
 The communication between systems or applications becomes easy through this powerful workflow engine.

+Wexflow makes use of [.NET Core](https://www.microsoft.com/net/download), a cross-platform version of .NET for building websites, services, and console apps.
+Thus, Wexflow provides a cross-platform workflow server and a cross-platform backend for managing, designing and tracking workflows with ease and flexibility.
+Wexflow server and its backend run on Windows, Linux and macOS.

-Wexflow makes use of [Quartz.NET](https://www.quartz-scheduler.net/) open source job scheduling system that is used in large scale entreprise systems.
+Wexflow also makes use of [Quartz.NET](https://www.quartz-scheduler.net/) open source job scheduling system that is used in large scale entreprise systems.
 Thus, Wexflow offers felixibility in planning workflow jobs such as [cron workflows](https://github.com/aelassas/Wexflow/wiki/Cron-scheduling).

-Furthermore, Wexflow makes use of [LiteDB](http://www.litedb.org/) NoSQL Document Store database in its server and back office which enhance and improve the performance of this workflow engine.
+Furthermore, Wexflow makes use of [LiteDB](http://www.litedb.org/) NoSQL Document Store database in its server and backend which enhance and improve the performance of this workflow engine.

 # Features